 Heather received a B.S. in Animal Science from the University of Maryland at College Park in 2010.
 She received a M.S. in Laboratory Animal Science from Eastern Virginia Medical School in 2016.
 Additionally, she holds her LATG through the American Association for Laboratory Animal Science (AALAS).
 Prior to her time at the University of Texas, Heather managed the immunocompromised rodent breeding colony in the Cancer Center Isolation Facility at Duke University.
 Heather is currently investigating sex-differences in glutamatergic neurotransmission in the nucleus accumbens, as well as supporting the Integrative Neuroscience Initiative on Alcoholism (INIA)-Neuroimmune by collecting electrophysiology data for other members of the consortium.
 Heather’s interests outside of lab include dinosaurs.
 Yes, really.

-Joel is currently a doctoral candidate in the Pharmaceutical Sciences Graduate Program in the Division of Pharmacology & Toxicology.
-His dissertation work investigates how glutamatergic and GABAergic transmission change in response to ethanol in the Insular Cortex, an underexplored brain region of much recent addiction interest.
+Joel received his PhD from the Pharmaceutical Sciences Graduate Program in the Division of Pharmacology & Toxicology.
+His dissertation work investigated how glutamatergic and GABAergic transmission change in response to ethanol in the Insular Cortex, an underexplored brain region of much recent addiction interest.
 Broadly speaking, Joel is interested in how synaptic transmission in brain circuits of motivational significance change to underlie, at least in part, various disease states.

 Nixon K, Mangieri RA.
 Compelled to drink: Why some cannot stop.
 Science.
 2019 Nov 22;366(6468):947-948.